H.S. FOOTBALL: Foxboro clamps down, shuts out Oliver Ames

 Indiana University-bound kicker Sam Carpenter went 2-for-3 on field goals with his lone miss coming from 53 yards, an attempt Martinelli thought he owed the senior captain given he drilled a 44-yard attempt with 14 seconds left in the half and also hit a successful 29-yarder in the third quarter.

-The Warriors (4-4, 3-0 Hockomock) await their MIAA Tournament fate with their Thanksgiving Day rivalry game against the Mansfield Hornets now for the Hockomock League-Davenport Division title.
+The Warriors (4-4, 3-0 Hockomock) are the No. 6 seed in Division 4 and will play No. 11 Pembroke in their opening-round postseason matchup.
+Foxboro’s Thanksgiving Day rivalry game against the Mansfield Hornets now will determine the Hockomock League-Davenport Division champion.